Why is it important for a recurring ? business to

 How do you define the value?

 A good rule of thumb is to take the 10x approach.
-That means, for example, if your product delivers $100,000 worth of value to your customer?—?whether it be by saving money, increasing revenue, creating a better experience, or simply making life that much easier?—?then you should be charging at least $10,000 for that product.
+That means, for example, if your delivers $100,000 worth of value to your — whether it is by decreasing costs, increasing , creating a better experience, or simply making life that much easier — then this rule states that you should be charging at least $10,000 for that product.

 That 10x factor is there because it’s compelling enough to get your customers to sit up and take notice.
-Plus it also covers the cost of making the organisational change required for switching across to a new product, which usually stands at about 3–5 times the cost.
+It also covers the cost of making the organizational change required for switching across to a new product, which usually stands at about 3-5 times the cost.

-So when you’re looking at this 10x approach it can’t be done in isolation.
-You can’t simply come up with some fanciful ROI calculation that says you’re going to deliver $23 million worth of value over the lifetime of the relationship, hence you need to be charging them $2.3 million.
-That may indeed be the case, but you also need to take a realistic look at a couple of other things.
+But note that when you’re looking at this 10x approach, it can’t be done in isolation.
+You can’t simply come up with some fanciful ROI calculation that says you’re going to deliver $23 million worth of value over the lifetime of the relationship, hence you need to be charging your customers $2.3 million.
+That may indeed be the case, but you also need to take a realistic look at some other factors:

-- What’s the current cost of how they are solving this problem?
+- What is the current cost of how your customer is solving this problem?